noahc3/Homebrew-Guide/faq.rst

 Is it safe to update to the latest firmware version?
 ----------------------------------------------------

-When a new firmware update is released, you should always wait for SDSetup and/or SDFilesSwitch to add support for it, or if a trusted source says it is safe.
+When a new firmware update is released, you should always wait for SDSetup and/or Kosmos to add support for it, or if a trusted source says it is safe.
 New firmware versions can also bring unwanted telemetry.
 Ultimately, whether or not you update is up to you.

 **As of writing, the latest firmware version is 8.1.0.
 It is currently completely safe to update as long as you are using Atmosphere v0.9.1 or a bundle from SDSetup downloaded after June 26th 2019.**